aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase/README.md

 </br><img src="images/s3-objects.jpg" alt="s3-objects" width="800" align="center"/></br>

 13. Navigate to the ```lambdalayer``` folder.
-14. Upload the ```knowledgebase-lambdalayer.zip``` file available under the ```/lambda/layer``` folder in the GitHub repo you cloned earlier and choose **Upload**.
+14. Upload the ```knowledgebase-lambdalayer.zip``` file available under the ```/lambda/layer``` folder in the code base you cloned earlier and choose **Upload**.
 You will use this Lambda layer code later to create the Lambda function.

 </br><img src="images/lambda-layer.jpg" alt="lambda-layer" width="800" align="center"/></br>

 ### Create a Knowledge Base

-In this step, we create a knowledge base using the Amazon shareholder letters dataset we uploaded to our S3 bucket in the previous step.
+In this step, create a knowledge base using the Amazon shareholder letters dataset we uploaded to S3 bucket in the previous step.

 1. On the Amazon Bedrock console, under **Orchestration** in the navigation pane, choose **Knowledge base**.